 Tom Duffy, Chief instructor

 Thomas Duffy, is the co-founder and chief instructor at the Academy.
 His Martial Arts journey started in the mid 80’s when he trained and competed in full contact kickboxing at New England Tae Kwon Do and also Aikido at the late Shihan John Saviano’s dojo in Pawtucket.

-After college Thomas continued Aikido training at both the Brown University Aikido club and AAA Aikido in Cranston RI.
+After college Thomas continued Aikido training for several years at both the USAF Brown University Aikido club and AAA Aikido in Cranston RI.
 He then discovered Iaido while training at New England Aikikai in Cambridge MA

-Looking for Iaido more locally, Thomas was introduced to Shihan Michael Brown of the Sei Kosho Shorei Kai at the Rhode Island Martial arts academy and dedicated his training there in Eishin ryu sword arts.
-He also discovered Kempo there and learned how much more effective it is compared to other arts with a good teacher!
+Looking for Iaido more locally, Thomas was introduced to Shihan Michael Brown of the Sei Kosho Shorei Kai at the Rhode Island Martial arts academy and dedicated his training there in Eishin ryu sword arts and Kosho Ryu Kempo/Jujutsu and learned how much more effective Kosho Ryu is compared to other arts with a good teacher!
 Thomas also met and trained with teachers from the Jikishin Kai International and their instructor seminars in Muso Jikiden Eishin Ryu Iaijutsu.
 He is currently a direct student of Sensei Jeff Driscoll and continues his training with him and the other yudansha of the Kai including the current headmaster Hanshi Bruce Juchnik.

-Thomas is a recognized instructor with the Sei Kosho Shorei Kai International and holds Dan ranks in the organization in Kempo/Jujutsu and Muso Jikiden Eishin Ryu Iaijustsu as well as the Shudokan Martial Arts Association in their Iaido Division.
+Thomas is a recognized instructor with the Sei Kosho Shorei Kai International and holds various Dan ranks in the organization in Kempo/Jujutsu and Muso Jikiden Eishin Ryu Iaijustsu.

 Valerie Carroll, Instructor